This website is a roadmap of my writing, although I am aware that much of the story takes place in the spaces in-between.

 As a student I lived on the island of Shikoku (Japan), on a kibbutz in the Galilee (Israel), in Kyoto, and in India.
 My M.A. degrees are from the University of Michigan and Southern Illinois University.
 I was fortunate to spend four years at the University of Hawaii sponsored by a doctoral grant from the East-West Center.
 My Ph.D. program brought me into contact with people across the Asia-Pacific region.

 My involvement with Film Studies extends back to the time when I assisted with the Hawaii International Film Festival.
-Wherever I have traveled—Bangkok, Madrid, Tokyo, Chennai, Rio de Janeiro, Tel Aviv, Cape Town, Barcelona—I have interviewed directors, cinematographers and actors; viewed archival films, and visited film studios.
-I deeply appreciate the warm welcome I have received from members of the film communities in those countries.
+Wherever I have traveled—Bangkok, Madrid, Tokyo, Chennai, Rio de Janeiro, Tel Aviv, Cape Town, Barcelona, Madrid, Lisbon—I have interviewed directors, cinematographers and actors; viewed archival films, and visited film studios.
+I deeply appreciate the warm welcome I’ve received from members of the film communities in those countries.

 Moving between Asia and southern Europe seems to suit me.
 My writings about the Japanese director KORE-EDA Hirokazu, and my commentaries on remastered DVDs of his first film Maborosi and his second film After Life complement the writing and commentary I did in earlier years about the films of Spanish director Víctor Erice.